GSA/cto-website/README.md

 This project makes use of 18F's [./go script](https://github.com/18F/go_script) to manage the local development environment.

+The `./go` script will automatically install all dependencies for you as needed.

 After cloning this project from GitHub, run `./go serve` to see the website on your local machine at http://localhost:4000/.